 Promoting integrity and fairness and maintaining the transparency of the procurement process

-Deliberately focusing on environmentally friendly products
+Deliberately focusing on sourcing environmentally friendly products, eg recycled office paper, and using environmentally friendly methods, eg choosing low carbon transportation.

 Promoting local businesses.

 Common Procurement Practice

 All procurements shall be invited through invitations to bid, quotes or pro-forma invoices indicating the required quality standards and specifications.
 The requesting officer shall be responsible for ensuring that all specifications and supporting information for purchase of the requested goods are obtained